 2024-10-05BY Immikorea

 You can invest in real estate in South Korea and obtain permanent residency in South Korea within five years.
-The official name is the “Tourism and Recreation Facilities” investment visa.
+The official name is the “Vacation Condominium and tourist pension” investment visa.

 If a foreigner or foreign corporation invests between KRW 7 billion and KRW 10 billion in real estate designated by the Korean government, the investor is immediately granted a residence visa (F2 visa) and can apply for permanent residency in Korea (F5 visa) after maintaining the investment for five years.